FAQs

 Will the program require drug screening?

 Drug screening will be performed on all students during the didactic year prior to the onset of supervised clinical practice experiences (SCPE).
-Students may be subject to random drug screenings any time during the didactic and supervised clinical practice experience phases.
+Students may be subject to random drug screenings at any time during the didactic and supervised clinical practice experience phases.

 Can I apply through CASPA?